Please read this in detail prior to applying! It likely contains the answers to your questions.

 Who sponsors the program and what are the participating sites?

-Ventura County Medical Center (VCMC) is a comprehensive system of hospital, clinic and specialty services.
+Ventura County Medical Center (VCMC) is a comprehensive system of hospital, clinic, and specialty services.
 VCMC provides access to health care for all residents of Ventura County, with special emphasis on providing care to those facing barriers to access.
 VCMC is the designated Level II Trauma Center for West Ventura County.
-At VCMC, residents rotate and take call on the Inpatient Psychiatric Unit, a locked adult acute unit; the Crisis Stabilization Unit, an acute emergency psychiatry service; and the Consultation/Liaison Service, providing psychiatric care for medical and surgical inpatients.
+At VCMC, residents rotate and take call on the Inpatient Psychiatric Unit, a locked adult acute unit, the Crisis Stabilization Unit, an acute emergency psychiatry service, and the Consultation/Liaison Service, providing psychiatric care for medical and surgical inpatients.

-CMH and VCMC are a five-minute walk apart.
+Community Memorial Hospital – Ventura and Ventura County Medical Center are a five-minute walk apart.
 The other sites are a short drive from either location.
 Some elective rotations may require longer drives to more distant sites.

 What is the rotation schedule?